PhilChodrow/PIC16B/schedule.md

 permalink: schedule/
 ---

-**PIC16B is an experimental course, and the schedule below should be regarded as tentative.**
+**PIC16B is an experimental course, and the schedule below is tentative.**

 <br>